 the middle of an office area with sky high buildings, and the tree resembles

-what this place feels like compared with the neighbourhood.
+what this place feels like compared to the neighbourhood.
 Life itself is at

 the core of this art space, with studios for artists in residence and several